vincmazet/bip/_sources/compression/lossy.md

 Those which are cancelled are stroked out with a red cross.
 ```

+The next step of JPEG compression involves quantizing these coefficients.
-Because the human eye is less sensitive to high frequencies than low frequencies,
+Since the human eye is less sensitive to high-frequencies components than low-frequencies components,
-the idea of JPEG compression is to cancel the coefficients at the bottom right in {numref}`F:compression:squirrel-coefficients`.
+the idea of JPEG compression is to quantize roughly the coefficients primarily located in the bottom-right corner of {numref}`F:compression:squirrel-coefficients`.

 ```{margin}
 The expression of the inverse DCT is not given here but is similar to what the inverse Fourier transform is for the Fourier transform.
 ```

-So, we cancel the coefficients stroked with a red cross and reconstruct the image by using the inverse DCT.
+To illustrate simply the process, here we cancel the coefficients marked with a red cross and reconstruct the image by using the inverse DCT.
 The reconstructed image with only 28 coefficients (over 64) is shown in {numref}`F:compression:squirrel-comparison` (right).
-As you can see, the result is very similar to the original image, while less than 50 % of the coefficients are kept!
+As you can see, the result is very similar to the original image,
+even though less than 50 % of the coefficients are kept!
-This small example shows the interest of going into the domain of a transformation and canceling certain coefficients.
+This small example shows the interest of going into the domain of a transformation
+and "canceling" certain coefficients.

 ```{figure} squirrel-comparison.svg
 ---